 Hello Travel 2.0-ers,

-We're ecstatic to be hosted again by The Hatchery (http://www.hatchery.vc/) in their newest space, centrally located for your convenience in Times Square!
+How a start-up with just four people expanded globally into a major international company How design and technology can work together to form something different but globally appealing How users can generate meaningful content and also provide feedback on how to improve the business to what they want to keep them coming back to the site How being multilingual is so important to being global and globally successful What the next big thing is at Momondo and the next big thing in travel search We're ecstatic to be hosted again by The Hatchery (http://www.hatchery.vc) in their newest space, centrally located for your convenience in Times Square!
 The Hatchery is a venture collaboration incubator building B2B Startups.
 They are looking for entrepreneurs in residence.
 If you are a killer developer who is building something needing sales, funding, and the other 800 hats you have to wear, here is a partner.
 If you are a killer biz dev who knows an industry inside and out, stop by to white board solutions to turn into businesses.

 7:00-8:15pm: Introductions, Presentation/Discussion, Q&A